 - protection against cyber threats

-During 2021, we refreshed our Company risk assessment with Executive Management.
-The output from this exercise was a risk map linked to our strategic objectives, including 12 ‘priority 1’ risk areas.
+During 2022, we refreshed our Company risk assessment with the executive management team.
+The output from this exercise was a risk map linked to our strategic objectives, including 12 redefined ‘priority 1’ risk areas.

-Risk owners (members of senior management) were appointed for each priority risk area to develop risk response plans, adapt to changing external conditions and enhance monitoring capabilities.
-The risk response plans are regularly reviewed by the Executive Committee and discussed periodically with the Supervisory Board and Audit Committee.
+Risk owners (members of senior management) were appointed for each priority risk area to develop risk response plans, adapt to changing external conditions, and enhance monitoring capabilities.
+These risk response plans are regularly reviewed by the Executive Committee and periodically discussed with the Supervisory Board and Audit Committee.

 Each organizational unit throughout the Company completes its own risk assessment.
-This includes Marketing and Sales regions, Product Groups, Manufacturing and Technology, and corporate functions, as well as large transformation initiatives.
+This includes marketing and sales regions, product groups, manufacturing and technology, and corporate functions.

-We have extended our risk approach to encompass a dedicated Resilience Management System (RMS), including both business continuity and crisis management, addressing the following dimensions:
+We have extended our risk approach to encompass a dedicated Resilience Management System (RMS), including business continuity and crisis management, to address the following risk factors: